Severe Thunderstorm Warning issued for Atchison, Holt, Nodaway, Worth by NWS - News Break

 Severe Thunderstorm Warning issued for Atchison, Holt, Nodaway, Worth by NWS

-Effective: 2021-07-10 01:11:00 CDT Expires: 2021-07-10 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Atchison; Holt; Nodaway; Worth A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 145 AM CDT FOR WESTERN WORTH...ATCHISON...NORTHERN HOLT AND NODAWAY COUNTIES At 110 AM CDT, severe thunderstorms were located along a line extending from 9 miles north of Bedford to 7 miles northeast of Braddyville to near Hamburg, moving southeast at 40 mph.
-Trained weather spotters and automated gauges have reported 70 mph winds and damage from this storm.
+Effective: 2021-07-10 00:53:00 CDT Expires: 2021-07-10 01:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Atchison; Holt; Nodaway; Worth The National Weather Service in Pleasant Hill has issued a * Severe Thunderstorm Warning for Western Worth County in northwestern Missouri Atchison County in northwestern Missouri Northern Holt County in northwestern Missouri Nodaway County in northwestern Missouri * Until 145 AM CDT. * At 1253 AM CDT, severe thunderstorms were located along a line extending from 6 miles southwest of Corning to near Clarinda to near Murray, moving south at 40 mph.
 HAZARD...70 mph wind gusts and penny size hail.
-SOURCE...Trained weather spotters.
+SOURCE...Radar indicated.
 IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Maryville, Tarkio, Rock Port, Fairfax, Burlington Junction, Hopkins, Ravenwood, Maitland, Skidmore, Craig, Irena, Athelstan, Sheridan, Parnell, Graham, Clearmont, Elmo, Pickering, Westboro and Watson.
+Damage is likely to mobile homes, roofs, and outbuildings. * Locations impacted include Maryville, Tarkio, Rock Port, Fairfax, Burlington Junction, Hopkins, Ravenwood, Maitland, Skidmore, Craig, Irena, Athelstan, Sheridan, Parnell, Graham, Clearmont, Elmo, Pickering, Westboro and Watson.
+This includes Interstate 29 between mile markers 86 and 123.
 HAIL...0.75IN WIND...70MPHalerts.weather.gov

 Comments / 0